Hedges’ g: Definition, Formula

 Hedges’ g is a measure of effect size.
 Effect size tells you how much one group differs from another—usually a difference between an experimental group and control group.

 Hedges’ g and Cohen’s d are extremely similar.
-Both have an upwards bias (an inflation) in results of up to about 4%.
+Cohen’s d has an upwards bias (inflation) in results of up to about 4% for small samples.
 The two statistics are very similar except when sample sizes are below 20, when Hedges’ g outperforms Cohen’s d.
 Hedges’ g is therefore sometimes called the corrected effect size.

 • For sample sizes >20, the results for both statistics are roughly equivalent.